yonakahara/flask-calendar/README.md

 ## Why Lab Reserve?

-I am in a small biomedical research lab with many experimental equiptment that we have to share with each other.
+I am in a small biomedical research lab with many experimental equipment that we have to share with each other.
 Currently we are using a web-based scheduler but its UI/UX is really frustrating.
-So I made a reservation scheduler with modern UI that will enable you to reserve anything equiptment you want to use within 5s!
+So I made a reservation scheduler with modern UI that will enable you to reserve any equipment you want to use within 5s!

 ## What is Lab Reserve?